 - Founded: June 2007 by Drew Houston and Arash Ferdowsi.

 - Launched: September 2008 as a simple way to bring your files anywhere and share them easily.

-- Dropbox for Business: In 2011, we began offering a service built for teams.
-This became the foundation for Dropbox for Business, which officially launched in 2013.
-Giving companies visibility and control over critical business data, Dropbox for Business is streamlining collaboration every day for teams large and small.
+- Dropbox Business: In 2011, we began offering a service built for teams.
+This became the foundation for Dropbox Business, which launched in 2013.
+Giving companies visibility and control over critical business data, Dropbox Business is streamlining collaboration every day for teams large and small.